oberdiek/latex-tds/readme.txt

 2006/06/01
   * Module amslatex added.
 2006/06/03
-  * Modules psnfss and babel added, now the all modules are covered.
+  * Modules psnfss and babel added, now all modules are covered.
-2006/06/??
+2006/06/07
   * The project hits CTAN.